jhr007/screener/README.md

 screener
 ========

-Menu for GNU screen to reattach to running screens.
+A menu driven interface for GNU screen to easily pick which screen to reattch to.

 Creates a menu for `screen -ls`